 I’m doing a panel session at Develop on Wednesday about the relationship between architecture and videogames with Viktor Antonov, the art director behind Half-Life 2 and (the unfortunately on-hold) The Crossing, Rob Watkins, an architect-trained artist on Fable 2, and Rory Olcayto, features editor from The Architect’s Journal and an artist at developer Inner Workings in the late 90s.
+Following are my introductory thoughts on the theme to get my head properly working on it all.

 A lot is said about videogames’ closeness to film.
 But I’d like to suggest that another art form is much closer to videogames than that: architecture.